vetrovvv/apteka_ot_sklada_parser/README.md

 we can add to this list any categories urls in this site

-You can add any proxies in settings to ROTATING_PROXY_LIST
+You can add any proxies in settings to ROTATING_PROXY_LIST,in repository now is only 1 free proxie,change it for stability work

 after "scrapy runspider apteka_spider.py" a result.json file will be created Example of 1 parsed page information: